DavidYKay/davidykay.github.io/_posts/2015-05-17-What-Language-Should-I-Learn.md

+---
+layout: post
+title: What Language Should I Learn (For Healthcare IT)
+---

 I'd like to post a reply I wrote on a [reddit thread](http://www.reddit.com/r/healthIT/comments/363kyj/programming_languages_useful_for_health/) today.

 An MSHI student was wondering which language to learn first: